-As you can see, there are some festivals that have been fulfilled and there are some that have not.
+There are some festivals that have been fulfilled and there are some that haven't.
 The Passover was fulfilled when Jesus became our sacrificial Lamb and died on the cross.
 The Feast of Unleavened Bread was fulfilled when Jesus led a sinless life and became the Bread of Life for us.
 The Festival of Firstfruits was fulfilled when Jesus rose from the dead and became the firstfruits of the resurrection.
-Pentecost was fulfilled when the Holy Spirit came and united the Jews and the Gentiles into one body, the Church.
+Pentecost was fulfilled when the Holy Spirit united the Jews and the Gentiles into one body, the church.

-There remain four unfulfilled festivals.
-We have not yet entered into our Sabbath rest.
-Jesus has not yet returned for us at the sound of the trumpet.
-The Jews have not yet repented of rejecting the Messiah and mourned for their sins.
-Finally, the age of the Millennial Kingdom has not yet come.
-The Festival of Trumpets, the Day of Atonement, and the Festival of Booths are still in the future - but one day they will be fulfilled.
-One might say that they are the next events on God's calendar.
+There are four festivals which haven't been fulfilled yet.
+We haven't entered into our Sabbath rest.
+Jesus hasn't yet returned for us at the sound of the trumpet.
+The nation of Israel hasn't repented of rejecting the Messiah or mourned for their sins.
+Finally, the age of the Millennial Kingdom is still in the future.
+The Festival of Trumpets, the Day of Atonement, and the Festival of Booths are still in the future - but one day they'll be fulfilled.
+One might say they're the next events on God's calendar.